nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - **How do KFP artifact parameters work?**
   - Output artifacts receive an injected path (`dsl.OutputPath(...)`) to write to; input artifacts are accessed via `.path` on `dsl.Input[...]` parameters.
 KFP mirrors these under `PIPELINE_ROOT`.

+- **Does it do hyperparameter tuning automatically?**
+  - The pipeline and Cloud Run Jobs run a single training task.
+The training code is HPT-ready, but you launch tuning as a separate Vertex AI Hyperparameter Tuning Job.
+After it finishes, retrain once with the best params and promote that artifact.

 ---

 ## Which file do I run for each path?